 The HGM variable metric inputs, variable subindex scores and FCI values for the wetlands in the direct impact area are displayed in Tables 26-27.
 Note the non-agricultural wetlands in the direct impact area exhibit high levels of wetland function capacity (average FCI value = 0.84) due to the assumption that they are composed of mature forests or would reach maturity during the period of analysis.
 The agricultural wetlands in the direct impact area display lower FCI values (average = 0.25) due to the absence of a tree strata, desirable vegetation species, ongoing agricultural activities, and conditions associated with the accumulation of organic biomass (e.g., woody debris, logs).
 The wetlands in the direct impact area collectively yield 1884 FCUs.
-Because the conditions within mature forests (e.g., VTBA, VTCOMP already receive the maximum variables subindex scores) and active agricultural areas are not anticipated to undergo a change in land use over the period of analysis, wetlands in the direct impact area provide 1884 AAFCUs (Table 28).

-A total of approximately 351,205 acres are located in the area below the 93 foot elevation contour, encompassing the entire 5-year floodplain and representing the indirect impact area.
+Because the conditions within mature forests (e.g., VTBA, VTCOMP already receive the maximum variables subindex scores) and active agricultural areas are not anticipated to undergo a change in land use over the period of analysis, wetlands in the direct impact area provide 1884 AAFCUs (Table 28).A total of approximately 351,205 acres are located in the area below the 93-foot elevation contour, encompassing the entire 5-year floodplain and representing the indirect impact area.
 This area includes an estimated 225,113 acres of potential forested wetlands and 104,674 acres of agricultural lands being evaluated in the wetlands assessment.
 The area also includes 21,418 acres of non-wetlands (e.g., developed lands, open water) that are not included in the wetlands assessment.
-The distribution of potential wetland areas are provided in Table 29 organized by land cover class (forested or agricultural), flood duration interval, and flood frequency.
-The HGM variable inputs and variable subindex scores for each flood inundation interval are depicted in Tables 30-47, including all flood duration (<2.5% to >12.5% of the growing season) and frequency intervals (1 and 2-year, 3-year, 4-year, and 5-year floodplains).
+The distribution of potential wetland areas is provided in Table 29 organized by land cover class (forested or agricultural), flood duration interval, and flood frequency.

+The HGM variable inputs and variable subindex scores for each flood inundation interval are depicted in Tables 30-47, including all flood duration (<2.5% to >12.5% of the year-round growing season) and frequency intervals (1 and 2-year, 3-year, 4-year, and 5-year floodplains).
 The 1-year and 2-year floodplain data is aggregated because all areas below the 2-year floodplain elevation receive the maximum HGM flood frequency variable subindex score of 1.0.

 The HGM wetland functional capacity scores for wetlands in the indirect impact area are summarized in Table 48, documenting the high level of functions provided by the mature forests (average FCI = 0.77) in the study area and the decreased levels of functions provided by agricultural areas (average FCI = 0.22).
-Because the wetland functional capacities in the study area are not anticipated to change over the period of analysis, the AAFCUs present under the No Action Alternative is determined by multiplying the FCI scores for each flood frequency and duration interval by the spatial extent of each land cover type(i.e., forested or agricultural).
+Because the wetland functional capacities in the study area are not anticipated to change over the period of analysis, the AAFCUs present under the No Action Alternative is determined by multiplying the FCI scores for each flood frequency and duration interval by the spatial extent of each land cover type (i.e., forested, or agricultural).

 Existing conditions in the indirect impact area provide a total of 1,529,098 AAFCUs across the entire 5-year floodplain, including 1,370,641 AAFCUs and 158,457 AAFCUs from forested and agricultural areas respectively (Tables 49-50).
 In total, existing conditions provide 1,530,982 AAFCUs across both direct and indirect impact areas as summarized in Table 51.

-3.2 Proposed Water Management Plan
+3.2 PROPOSED WATER MANAGEMENT PLAN